rails/rails/guides/source/testing.md

 include the `with: :threads` option.

-NOTE: As in the section above, you can also use the environment variable `PARALLEL_WORKERS` in this context, to be able to change the number of workers your test run should use.
+NOTE: As in the section above, you can also use the environment variable `PARALLEL_WORKERS` in this context, to change the number of workers your test run should use.

 ### Testing Parallel Transactions